MEd, Imperial College London, 2018

 BSc, University of Chile, 1997

 In 2013, she was commissioned by the British Food Standards Agency (FSA) to undertake a comprehensive review of the scientific evidence that maternal (pregnancy) or infant dietary intakes influence the risk of respiratory or autoimmune diseases later in life, and the results have influenced infant feeding guidelines in the UK and internationally.
-This work showed that there is no evidence to support the use of hydrolysed formula for the prevention of allergies (BMJ, 2016), and that early introduction of peanut and egg reduces the risk of allergy to these foods in high risk infants (JAMA, 2016).
+This work showed that there is no evidence to support the use of hydrolysed formula for the prevention of allergies (BMJ, 2016), that early introduction of peanut and egg reduces the risk of allergy to these foods in high risk infants (JAMA, 2016), and that specific maternal dietary supplements during pregnancy and lactation may reduce risk of allergic disease in young children (PLOS Medicine, 2018).
+She continues to work in evidence-based methodologies, and collaborates in several systematic reviews on diet and disease risk.

-Dr Garcia Larsen is also interested in educational research, particularly in factors influencing the internationalisation of curricula, and lectures internationally to scientists and clinicians.
+Dr Garcia Larsen is also interested in educational research, particularly in factors influencing the internationalisation of curricula.
 She has supervised or mentored over thirty postgraduate scholars, and has been the recipient of several awards for her role supporting higher education students.
-In 2018, she was conferred a Master’s in University Teaching and Learning (MEd) in Medicine, by Imperial College London.
-At present, she is the Coordinator of the Master of Science in Public Health (MSPH) in Human Nutrition at The Johns Hopkins Bloomberg School of Public Health.
+In 2018, she was conferred a Master of Education (Medicine), by Imperial College London.
+At Johns Hopkins University, she is the Coordinator of the Human Nutrition Master of Science in Public Health (MSPH).